Does HR battle to be taken seriously in your organisation?

 Is a staff member having a problem with their manager and coming to you for help?

 Rather than solving that problem for them, Ridge and Sewitch stress that HR’s true responsibility is to help people help themselves.
 At WD-40, HR teaches managers and other staff the principles of conflict resolution and coaches them through the issue – empowering staff rather than taking charge of the issue.
+This is what we want for our business: améliorer son esprit d’équipe.

 In summary, WD-40 Company looks for ways to render HR non-essential to everyday organisational functions and decision flows, except as an advisor – a potentially radical idea that aims to create better leaders throughout the organisation.